How to Brand Your Company with the Perfect Logo

 A good logo is essential to any organization, whether it is a church, business, or non-profit group.
 A logo may be one of the first pieces of information people see, revealing more about your organization than you may expect.
 A poorly designed logo will reflect negatively on your organization and is a sure sign of poor branding.

-Too many organizations simply miss the mark when trying to create high-quality designs, but business owners and designers alike need to remember that the logo is the first step to creating a brand for your organization.
+Too many organizations miss the mark when trying to create high-quality designs, but business owners and designers alike need to remember that the logo is the first step to creating a brand for your organization.
 It is just as important to create a strong foundation for your company’s image with your intended demographic.
-For maximum impact, do be sure to make your logo simple, memorable, versatile, appropriate, and timeless.
+For maximum impact, be sure to make your logo simple, memorable, versatile, appropriate, and timeless.
 Do not make your logo trite, cliché, confusing, or misguided.
 Consumers are savvy, and they will remember a logo that is impactful.
-They will also forget logos that are all show with no substance, or look like logos they’ve seen before.
+They will also forget logos that are all show with no substance or look like logos they’ve seen before.

 When working with designers, be sure to follow these five rules for logo development: